-On June 29, 2022, we replaced our former \$1.25 billion unsecured revolving credit facility with a new five-year \$1.5 billion unsecured revolving credit facility, expiring in June 2027.
+In June 2022, we replaced our former \$1.25 billion unsecured revolving credit facility with a new five-year \$1.5 billion unsecured revolving credit facility, expiring in June 2027.
+This credit facility uses the secured overnight funding rate (SOFR) as the primary basis for determining interest payments.
 We can increase the aggregate amount of this credit facility by up to \$750.0 million, subject to the consent of the banks in the credit facility.
-We did not borrow against this credit facility or the former credit facility during the periods ended September 30, 2023 and 2022.
-Borrowings under our new \$1.5 billion credit facility bear interest based on short-term money market rates in effect during the period the borrowings are outstanding.
+We did not borrow against this credit facility during the periods ended September 30, 2024, or September 30, 2023.
+Borrowings under this credit facility bear interest based on short-term money market rates in effect during the period the borrowings are outstanding.
 The terms of this credit facility contain covenants under which we agree to maintain an EBITDA-to-interest ratio of at least 3.0 to 1.0.
 The EBITDA-to-interest ratio is defined in the credit facility as the ratio of consolidated EBITDA (as defined in the facility) for the preceding four quarters to consolidated interest expense for the same period.